Every now and then, you fail to meet your goals.

 Is your goal specific enough?

-Every goal has to be specific.
-There is no such thing as specific enough here.
-Often, I make the mistake of creating too broad goals.
+I often make the mistake of creating too broad goals.
 It’s frustrating.
 But now that you’re aware, you can say to yourself:

 Is this goal specific enough?
 Can I see it?
 Feel it?
 Hear it?